Last updated 22nd September, 2025

 Latest locations to get VOXI 5G

-The most recent places that VOXI (through Vodafone) has brought 5G to (as of August 2023) include: Derby, Dumfries and Galloway, Durham, Halifax, Kilmarnock, Leicester, Nottingham, Oxford, Preston, Torquay, and Wakefield.
+The most recent places that VOXI (through Vodafone) has brought 5G to (as of September 2025) include: Brighton, Cambridge, Norwich, and Worcester.

 VOXI coverage checker

-VOXI has an online coverage checker where you can enter your postcode or town to view coverage in your area.
-It shows 5G, 4G, 3G and even 2G coverage.
+As well as our coverage checker at the top of this page, VOXI also has an online coverage checker where you can enter your postcode or town to view coverage in your area.
+It shows 5G, 4G, and even 2G coverage.

 4G coverage

-If you’re not in a 5G coverage area then you can still use your phone on 4G or 3G with a 5G plan.
+If you’re not in a 5G coverage area then you can still use your phone on 4G with a 5G plan.

 You can see an overview of VOXI’s 4G coverage and that of other networks below.